 Joyful Market, SE Washington, D.C. (partnered by Martha's Table and CAFB)

-Food Deserts are areas, typically consisting of low-income residents, where access to affordable and nutritious foods is limited.
+Food Deserts are areas where access to affordable and nutritious foods is limited.
 Almost one quarter of all Americans live in a food desert where supermarkets are scarce and access to fresh fruits, vegetables, and protein sources is nearly non-existent.
 Much of Washington, D.C. is a food desert, particularly east of the Anacostia River in Wards 7 and 8.
 Of no surprise, this is also where the City's rates of poverty AND obesity are the highest.
 Without grocery stores, residents are forced to shop at over-priced convenience stores that are overflowing with high-fat snacks, soda, alcohol and cigarettes.
-Fruits, vegetables, and the potential for healthy eating are as rare here as water in a desert! ...
+Fruits, vegetables, and the potential for healthy eating are as challenging to find here as water is in a desert.

 Do The Most Good, Montgomery County

 This was a great two-part project that hopefully has a lasting payoff in the near future!
 One weekend I attended a Democracy Bootcamp led by Do The Most Good Montgomery County and Representative Jamie Raskin and the next, I marched out to enlist the troops!
 Learning followed by action felt good - and it's oh so timely! ...